axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-The Python function needs to be any kind of callable, it receives a `LogMessage` instance and returns a string (`str` or `bytes`).

-The message passed to a template function is read-only, if you are trying to change a name-value pair, you will receive an exception.
+The Python function must be callable.
+IT receives a `LogMessage` instance and returns a string (`str` or `bytes`).
+The message passed to the template function is read-only.
+If you are trying to change a name-value pair, you will receive an exception.

 ## Parser plugin

-A parser plugin in Python needs to be derived from the `LogParser` class as this example shows:
+You can derive parser plugins in Python from the `LogParser` class as this example shows:

 ```python
 from syslogng import LogParser